fsdBiswajit/Startup/README.md

-# Provision
+# Startup

-provision is a static responsive website.
+Startup is a static responsive website.

 ## Project idea